blamario/rfcs/0000-exportable-named-defaults.rst

 - *v* appears only in constraints of the form *C* *v*, where *C* is a class, and

-- there is a ``default`` declaration in effect for at least one of these classes.
+- there is a ``default`` declaration in effect for at least one of these classes or their super-classes.

 The type selection process remains the same for any given class *C*.
 If there are multiple *C*\ `i`:subscript: *v* constraints with competing ``default`` declarations, they have to resolve to the same type.
 In other words, the type